uclaml/CS269-Spring2021/index.md

 - A novel and sound solution to an interesting problem
 - Comprehensive literature review and discussion
-- Thorough theoretical/experimental evaluation and comparisons with existing approaches
+- Thorough theoretical analysis of existing deep learning approaches

-The best outcome of the project is a manuscript that is publishable in major machine learning conferences (COLT, ICML, NeurIPS, ICLR, AISTATS, UAI etc.) or journals (Journal of Machine Learning Research). **Students cannot use their own published work, or work under review by the end of winter quarter as the course project.**
+The best outcome of the project is a manuscript that is publishable in major machine learning conferences (COLT, ICML, NeurIPS, ICLR, AISTATS, UAI etc.) or journals (Journal of Machine Learning Research). **Students cannot use their own published work as the course project.**
-Detailed instruction is available [here](https://www.dropbox.com/s/arxjedzt8frmrkg/syllabus_CS269.pdf?dl=0).